 How to Map Local Folders as Drives in Windows 11

-You map a local folder as a drive in Windows 11 by assigning a letter, like `Z:`, to a specific folder on your PC.
+Mapping a local folder as a drive in Windows 11 means you give a regular folder on your computer a drive letter, like Z:.

 Map a local folder as a drive in Windows 11 by creating a shortcut that uses the “subst” command.
 Type subst [DriveLetter]: “[FolderPath]” into the shortcut’s location, then place the shortcut in your Startup folder to make it persistent after restarts.